-Anyone who has not turned in any work before the Roster Certification date will be dropped for "never attending"
+- 1) Anyone who has not turned in any work before the Roster Certification date will be dropped for "never attending" - 2) Anyone who has missed turning in 3 assignments (Starting with Unit 1) will be Administratively Dropped

-During COVID procedures - anyone who has not turned in any work for a 3-week period, for whatever reason, will be Administratively dropped from the course Courtesy and Respect: I am your instructor, and though I may joke around with you please don't lose sight of the fact that I am still your instructor.
+Courtesy and Respect: I am your instructor, and though I may joke around with you please don't lose sight of the fact that I am still your instructor.
 So please do not address me with "hey," "yo," etc. Emails must also abide by Standard Written English.
 Standard Written English, courtesy and respect is expected in all manners of correspondence, and I will do the same.
-THANKS !!
+THANKS!!